Look Before You Leap: Detecting Phishing Web Pages by Exploiting Raw URL And HTML Characteristics: Introduction

-We organized the remainder of the paper as follows: the next section provides an overview of related works on proposed techniques of detecting phishing on web pages.
-Section 3 provides an in-depth description of our proposed model.
-Section 4 elaborates on the dataset collection and evaluation metrics used to analyze WebPhish.
-The detailed results on the evaluations of our proposed model are in Section 5.
-Finally, we conclude our paper in Section 6.
+The remainder of the paper is organized as follows: the next section provides an overview of related works on proposed techniques for detecting phishing on web pages.
+Section 3 gives an in-depth description of our proposed model, while Section 4 elaborates on the dataset collection and evaluation metrics used to analyze WebPhish.
+The detailed results of the evaluations of our proposed model are in Section 5.
+Section 6 discusses the research conducted and the impact of the DNN in the proposed model.
+Finally, we conclude our paper in Section 7.